 - Nuts: Add a handful of chopped walnuts or pecans for a nutty crunch that pairs beautifully with the banana and raspberry flavors.

-- Chocolate: Stir in some dark or white chocolate chips for an extra layer of sweetness and a touch of decadence.
+- Chocolate: Stir in some dark or white chocolate chips for an extra layer of sweetness, who would say no to banana raspberry chocolate chip muffins?

 - Spices: A dash of cardamom or nutmeg can add warmth and complexity to the muffins, making them even more comforting.